 ||Good Health Habits to Prevent the Spread of Flu

 As the flu season approaches, The Kentucky Department for Public Health (DPH) urges residents to practice good health and hygiene habits to prevent the spread of flu at home, work and school.
 Influenza is spread by respiratory droplets of an infected person coming into contact with those uninfected.
 Some viruses and bacteria can live two hours or longer on surfaces like cafeteria tables, doorknobs and desktops.
-The Kentucky Department for Public Health urges all residents to take basic precautions to avoid the spread of germs and viruses.
+The state public health agency urges all residents to take basic precautions to avoid the spread of germs and viruses.
 In addition to covering your mouth when coughing and sneezing, other good health habits that can help prevent the spread of influenza and other respiratory viruses are:

-Wash your hands often with soap and water for 15-20 seconds or by using alcohol-based disposable hand wipes or gel sanitizers.
+Wash your hands often with soap and water for 15-20 seconds or use alcohol-based disposable hand wipes or gel sanitizers.

 Avoid touching your eyes, nose or mouth.
-Germs are often spread when a person touches an object that is contaminated with germs and then touches his or her eyes, nose or mouth.
+Germs often are spread when a person touches an object contaminated with germs and then touches his or her eyes, nose or mouth.

-Get an annual flu shot to help the human body develop antibodies to protect against influenza infection.
+Get an annual flu shot to help you develop antibodies to protect against influenza infection.

 Avoid close contact with people who are sick.
 When you are sick, keep your distance from others to protect them from contracting your illness.